 Paul names himself as the writer of this letter to the believers in the church at Ephesus (and elsewhere).
 Except where noted, all instances of "you" and "your" refer to the Ephesian believers as well as to all believers, and so are plural.
-(See: Forms of You) ULT 1 Paul, an apostle of Christ Jesus through the will of God, to the saints who are [in Ephesus] ^[1] and faithful in Christ Jesus.
-Paul, an apostle of Christ Jesus ... to the saints who are Your language may have a particular way of introducing the author of a letter and the intended audience.
-Alternate translation: "I, Paul, an apostle of Jesus Christ ... write this letter to you, God's holy people" in Christ Jesus (ULT) The phrase in Christ Jesus and similar expressions are metaphors that frequently occur in the New Testament letters.
+(See: Forms of You (p.199)) (See: Forms of You (p.199)) Paul, an apostle of Christ Jesus & to the saints, the ones being Your language may have a particular way of introducing the author of a letter and the intended audience.
+Alternate translation: "I, Paul, an apostle of Jesus Christ ... write this letter to you, God's holy people" in Christ Jesus The phrase in Christ Jesus and similar expressions are metaphors that frequently occur in the New Testament letters.
 They express the strongest kind of relationship possible between Christ and those who believe in him, picturing believers as being surrounded by Christ.
-Alternate Translation: "in close relationship to Christ Jesus" (See: Metaphor) Grace to you and peace (ULT) This is a common greeting and blessing that Paul often uses in the beginning of his letters.
+Alternate translation: "in close relationship to Christ Jesus" (See: Metaphor (p.220)) (See: Metaphor (p.220)) Grace to you and peace This is a common greeting and blessing that Paul often uses in the beginning of his letters.
 Use a form in your language that makes it clear that this is a greeting and blessing.
-ULT 2 Grace to you and peace from God our Father and the Lord Jesus Christ.
 General Information:

 In this book, unless otherwise stated, the words "us" and "we" refer to Paul, the believers in Ephesus, and all believers.
-(See: Exclusive and Inclusive 'We') ULT 3 Blessed {be} the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, Connecting Statement:
+(See: Exclusive and Inclusive 'We' (p.197)) (See: Exclusive and Inclusive 'We' (p.197)) Connecting Statement:

 Paul opens his letter by talking about the believers' position and their safety before God.
-Blessed {be} the God and Father of our Lord Jesus Christ (ULT) You can state this in an active form.
-Alternate translation: "Let us praise the God and Father of our Lord Jesus Christ" (See: Active or Passive) the...who has blessed...us (ULT) Alternate translation: "for God has blessed us" every spiritual blessing (ULT) Alternate translation: "every blessing coming from the Spirit of God" with...the heavenly places (ULT) "in the supernatural world."
-The word heavenly refers to the place where God is. in Christ (ULT) Here, in Christ could mean: (1) a metaphor referring to our close relationship with Christ.
+Blessed (be) the God and Father of our Lord Jesus Christ If your language does not use this passive form, you can state this in active form.
+Alternate translation: "Let us praise the God and Father of our Lord Jesus Christ" (See: Active or Passive (p.174)) (See: Active or Passive (p.174)) the one having blessed us Alternate translation: "for God has blessed us" every spiritual blessing Alternate translation: "every blessing coming from the Spirit of God" in the heavenly {places "in the supernatural world."
+The word heavenly refers to the place where God is. in Christ Here, in Christ could mean: (1) a metaphor referring to our close relationship with Christ.
 Alternate translation: "by uniting us with Christ" or "because we are united with Christ" (2) what Christ has done.
-Alternate translation: "through Christ" or "through what Christ has done" (See: Metaphor) holy and blameless (ULT) Paul uses these two similar words to emphasize moral goodness.
+Alternate translation: "through Christ" or "through what Christ has done" (See: Metaphor (p.220)) (See: Metaphor (p.220)) holy and blameless Paul uses these two similar words to emphasize moral goodness.
 If your language does not have two similar words, you can use one word for both, as in the UST.
-(See: Doublet) ULT 4 just as he chose us in him from the foundation of the world, that we would be holy and blameless before him.
-In love blameless (ULT) The word blameless contains two negative ideas: "blame" or "fault," and "-less," which means "without."
-If your readers would misunderstand this, the two negative ideas can be replaced with the corresponding positive idea, "perfect."
-(See: Double Negatives) General Information:
+(See: Doublet (p.193)) (See: Doublet (p.193)) blameless The word blameless contains two negative ideas: "blame" or "fault," and "-less," which means "without."
+If it would be helpful in your language, the two negative ideas can be replaced with the corresponding positive idea, "perfect."
+(See: Double Negatives (p.190)) General Information: